marcglasberg/asyncredux.com/react/basics/counter-app-examples.md

 Note: If you prefer not to worry about whether actions under test are synchronous or asynchronous, you can always use `dispatchAndWait` instead of `dispatch`.
 It works in both cases.

+<hr></hr>

+This concludes the basics of Async Redux.
+However, if you want to become an advanced Async Redux user, continue reading the next sections.
+The next one will cover advanced topics related to actions.